chapel-lang/chapel/doc/rst/platforms/windows.rst

    only supports shared-memory (single-locale) executions.
 See the list of available packages released on the `Chapel GitHub page <https://github.com/chapel-lang/chapel/releases>`_.

-2) Build Chapel from source, as with any other UN*X system.
+2) Build Chapel from source, as with any other UNIX system.
 This is slightly more involved, but supports Chapel's full feature set.
 See the list of prerequisites for your distribution from :ref:`readme-prereqs`